Guides for Citing Sources

 For help choosing a citation manager, contact us!

 - Zotero is a free, open source, web-based tool for managing citations, organizing pdfs, and creating bibliographies.

 - Self-guided instruction in the form of tutorials, FAQ, and help are available through Zotero and Mann Library's asynchronous workshop

-- Mendeley is a free, web-based tool for managing references, creating bibliographies, and pdf organizer.
+- Mendeley is a free, web-based tool from Elsevier for managing references, creating bibliographies, and pdf organizer.

-- Self-guided instruction in the form of tutorials, FAQ, and help are available through Mendeley help guides and Mann Library's asynchronous workshop
+- Self-guided instruction in the form of tutorials, FAQs, & videos are available through Mendeley help guides and Mann Library's asynchronous workshop

-- EndNote is citation management software produced by ISI.
-A free 30-day trial is available through the EndNote website.
+- EndNote is citation management software produced by Clarivate.
+A free 30-day trial is available through EndNote.
 The software can be purchased at the Campus Store.

-- Self-guided instruction in the form of tutorials, FAQ, and webinars are available through Endnote and Mann Library's asynchronous workshop
+- Self-guided instruction in the form of tutorials, FAQs, & videos are available through Endnote and Mann Library's asynchronous workshop

 - Note--to increase success with Endnote's "Find Full Text" feature, add Cornell's OpenURL in preferences: http://resolver.library.cornell.edu/net/openurl/